-Internal communication is a key process in the success of a data quality program at a higher education institution.
+Internal communication is a key process in the success of a data quality program at an organization.
 To build trust in your data you want to be as transparent as possible regarding data quality.
 If there are problems in a certain area, let the staff know this.
-The communication should keep data quality as top of mid for the staff.
+The communication should keep data quality as top of mind for the staff.

 The way to do this is to communicate to new staff members, regularly communicate to staff on the status of data quality related items and communicate at least once a year the overall status of the data quality program.

 Initial – A new employee onboarding packet basic information sheet should exist (see New Employee Training Blog Post) which is one page in length that includes importance of data governance (data intelligence) and quality as well as a list of resources including the person to contact if a data quality issue is seen.
 Work with HR department on inclusion of this sheet in the new employee packet.

 Ongoing – On a regular basis (and might be part of the regular data governance communication since data quality is a key component of data governance) communicate (probably via email) with the appropriate staff.

 - Data changes that might affect them (such as a new field or a new drop-down option)